alanzalewski/arterial-line-phantom/README.md

 ### Assembly Instructions
 \* = more detail

-1. Get the wood laser cut into those shapes.
+1. Laser cut the wood according to the given files.
 2. Start melting the ballistics gel by cutting it into smaller chunks (roughly 1-2 inches on each side - prcision isn't important, this is just to make melting easier) and placing it in a crock pot in a fume hood at 200°C until molten.
 While waiting for it to melt, do steps 3 and 4.
 3. \* Screw all 4 walls together (detailed instructions to come).
 4. Feed the 2 tubes (arterial lines) through the holes.
 Make sure they aren't too taut, but also that they don't droop.